Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Signatures

 Currently we use EdDSA keys (7,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
-We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate keypair specifically for our sidechain.
+We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate trading keypair.

+The introduction of trading keypairs does have a benefit: orders no longer needs to be signed by a user Etheruem private keys, DEX interface thus no longer need to access to those Ethereum private keys.
+This is more secure for both users and DEXes.

 The data for an EdDSA signature is stored like this: